It was somewhere around March-April 2009 when I decided to quit my daily job to become a professional blogger.

 Becoming a professional blogger was not something I had ever given a lot of thought to prior to the spring of 2009, but somehow circumstances favored me enough (and I was brave enough!) to make that decision and create a new reality for myself.

 If you want to read more about my journey to pro-blogging, here are two posts which will give you a more complete background of my blogging journey:

-- Harsh Agrawal – My blogging journey so far
+- Harsh Agrawal – My Blogging Journey So Far

-I want to be a full time professional Blogger like you.
-Can you guide me on how can I become a professional Blogger.
-You started as technical Blogger for ShoutMeLoud.com and I have done the same.
-Can you guide me how to do this and in how many months will I become a full time blogger?
+“I want to be a full-time professional blogger like you.
+Can you guide me on how I can become a professional blogger?
+You started as a tech blogger and I have done the same.
+Can you tell me how many months it will take for me to become a full time blogger?

 - Read: Why People blog?

-Become a Professional Blogger: Are you ready?
+Becoming a Professional Blogger: Are You Ready?

-During this period I was earning, 400-500$ from blogging while working for 3-4 hours a day and I was pretty confident that if I will work around 12-16 hours a day, I can increase my online income to 3-4X.
-The time when I left my job for blogging, my income sources were Direct ads, Google Adsense, Affiliate Marketing and services.
-Out of all income source I consider Google Adsense as a recurring income and rest as variable income.
+During the period noted above, I was earning $400-500 from blogging while working for 3-4 hours a day.
+So I was pretty confident that if I were willing to work 12-16 hours a day, I could increase my online income accordingly.
+By the time I left my job to blog full-time, my income sources were direct ads, Google Adsense, affiliate marketing and services.
+Of all of these sources of income, I would consider Google Adsense as the opportunity for recurring income, and the rest as variable income.